 However, there are a few kitchen companies that let customers down big time.
 We have all heard stories from family or friends where fitted kitchens have not turned out to be in line with customer expectations.
 Generally speaking the kitchen design industry is by and large unregulated.
 Therefore, it is important that you take steps to ensure that you too can become a delighted customer of the kitchen company of your choice.

 So how do you avoid your dream kitchen from becoming a nightmare?
 Well, the answer is not at all simple.
 In fact, there are no hard and fast guarantees, and no magic potions to minimise the risks.
-From my 38 years of experience in the fitted kitchen industry, I find that one of the most important factors people want (although they may not verbalise it) is PEACE OF MIND.
+From decades of experience in the fitted kitchen industry, I find that one of the most important factors people want (although they may not verbalise it) is PEACE OF MIND.
 After all, it’s not just simply a case of writing a cheque that pays for your dream kitchen.
 It is in fact hard earned money – money which may have taken years to save that really pays for your new kitchen.
 Therefore, I recommend customers adopt a strategy to minimise their risks of their kitchen design from becoming a nightmare reality.

 It is important to know how long a company has been in business.
 Although not many people now use Yellow Pages directories, it is worth noting that if one was to pick up a copy of a yellow pages directory from five years ago and phoned some kitchen companies – plenty are no longer in business.
 In fact, for all new start ups, 90% of all businesses fail within the first 5 years.
 Also, how can a kitchen company claim to offer a 10 year guarantee when they themselves have not been established for more than a few years?
 So for your pace of mind, find out how long the company has been established.